 Key takeaway: Get rid of clutter in your writing.

-4. Avoid passive construction
+4. Avoid passive voice

 Use the active voice as much as possible.